nosvagor/cogikyo/diatomi/script.md

 representative sample possible).

 Both groups would be told that they are going to group conversations by a general purpose, or _reason for_ the conversation.
 One group would be shown several examples of how conversation were mapped somewhere in-between alignment and discovery as their primary _purpose_.

-The other group (the control group) would be told nothing, and just ask to group reasons (if any) in any way they see fit.
+The other group (the control group) would be told nothing, and just asked to group reasons (if any) in any way they see fit.

 Under this setup, then I'd predict that: